 If approval is granted, a provisional timeframe will be set spanning two to four years, in accordance with the proposed program's design.
 Generally, the timeframe allowed will be based on the length of the proposed program and the time necessary for the initial candidate cohort to complete the program, thereby allowing for data collection to determine the institution's effectiveness in educator preparation.
-If the Commission grants Provisional Approval to the institution, the program(s) the institution has proposed to offer must then be approved by the COA in Stage IV (see next section).
-The Provisional Approval period will begin upon COA approval of the proposed program at the conclusion of Stage IV.
-For institutions proposing more than one program, the Provisional Approval period will begin with the first program approval by the COA.
+If the Commission grants Provisional Approval to the institution, the program(s) the institution has proposed to offer during this period must then be approved by the COA in Stage IV.
 An institution that is denied Provisional Approval may choose to reapply after addressing the Commission's questions and/or concerns.